jpang01/PowerReduce/README.md

  0:9:9:  :0,1,2,3,4,5,6,7,8,9,10
  0:10:10:  :0,1,2,3,4,5,6,7,8,9,10
  ```
  From the output, we notice the index is start from 1 instead of 0.
-The previousValue is initialized by the forst elemt of the array.
+The previousValue is initialized by the first elemt of the array.

   Now, we set the initialValue to zero.